 It’s DOG WALKER APPRECIATION DAY!
 And maybe you have a regular dog walker (your kid? a company?) that manages when you can’t walk your dog, or go on vacation.
 Good pet vacation plans depend on the individual pet and your special circumstances.
 This past fall, when my mother became ill and then passed away, we need to find a pet boarding place for Shadow-Pup and Karma-Kat to stay.
 Does your dog love riding in the car, meeting new people at the boarding kennel, hide from pet sitters, or become hyper around strangers?
-Refer to this tips post about traveling with your pet.
+Maybe you’d like to learn about traveling with your pet.

 Perhaps Chance the cat enjoys riding in the car but your brother’s dog hates kitties, or Grandma is allergic.
 Are pets more comfortable at a kennel away from your nephew’s hair-pulling fingers?
 Or does your pet go on a hunger strike if boarded?